How to Freeze Panes with VBA in Excel (5 Ways)

 Quick View to Add Freeze Panes with VBA in Excel

-As discussed earlier, to freeze only a row, first you’ve to select the entire row below the row to be frozen (Row 4 in this example).
+• Select the row below the row to be frozen (Row 4 in this example).

 ⧭ VBA Code: